Results from the T2K experiment on neutrino mixing including a new far detector $\mu$-like sample

-{{\bf {\em Simulated Data Studies (SDS)---}}} These study the impact of alternative interaction models and data-driven modifications at ND280 and SK, to check the completeness of our systematic uncertainty model, and are essential tests of the robustness of our result.
-Changes to \ssqthtwothree and \dmsqtwothree are deemed significant if the bias to the center of a 2$\sigma$ confidence interval is greater than 50\% of the 1$\sigma$ Asimov interval width, or if the size of a one-dimensional, 2$\sigma$, FC-corrected interval changes by more than 10\%.
-If a significant bias is found, additional smearing is applied to the relevant intervals.
-For \deltacp, biases to interval boundaries which change the inclusion or exclusion of a physically interesting point in parameter space, \emph{e.g.} $\deltacp = [-\pi,0,\pi]$, are reported as part of the result, but due to the non-Gaussian nature of the \deltacp likelihood additional smearing is not applied to reported intervals.
+{{\bf {\em Simulated Data Studies (SDS)---}}} These study the impact of alternative interaction models and data-driven modifications of predictions at ND280 and SK, to check the completeness of our systematic uncertainty model, and are essential tests of the robustness of our result.
+Changes to \ssqthtwothree and \dmsqtwothree were deemed significant if the bias to the center of a 2$\sigma$ confidence interval was greater than 50\% of the 1$\sigma$ Asimov interval width, or if the size of a one-dimensional, 2$\sigma$, FC-corrected interval changed by more than 10\%.
+If a significant bias was found, additional smearing was applied to the relevant intervals.
+For \deltacp, biases to interval boundaries which change the inclusion or exclusion of a physically interesting point in parameter space, \emph{e.g.} $\deltacp = [-\pi,0,\pi]$, are reported as part of the result; but due to the non-Gaussian nature of the \deltacp likelihood additional smearing was not applied to reported intervals.

 Various SDS were described in Ref.~\cite{T2K:2023smv}, and have also been carried out in this analysis.
-New SDS for this analysis are: replacing the default single-pion production model with the Martini et al. 1$\pi$ model~\cite{Martini:2009uj,Martini:2014dqa} to test the robustness of the model for the $\nu_{\mu}$CC1$\pi^\pm$ SK sample; altering the default nuclear response to the Hartree-Fock Continuum Random Phase Approximation (HF CRPA)~\cite{Jachowicz:2002rr,Pandey:2014tza} to test the new proton-tagged ND280 samples.
+New SDS for this analysis are: replacing the default single-pion production model with the Martini et al. 1$\pi$ model~\cite{Martini:2009uj,Martini:2014dqa} to test the robustness of the model for the $\nu_{\mu}$CC1$\pi^+$-like SK sample; altering the default nuclear response to the Hartree-Fock Continuum Random Phase Approximation (HF CRPA)~\cite{Jachowicz:2002rr,Pandey:2014tza} to test the new proton-tagged ND280 samples.
 In total 19 SDS were performed.
-New SDS and those with the most significant impacts are shown in \autoref{Tab:FakeData}.
+New SDS and those with the most significant impact are shown in \autoref{Tab:FakeData}.
 The observed bias on the center of the \dmsqtwothree 2$\sigma$ interval exceeded the bias condition for both the HF CRPA and non-CCQE SDS.
 As a result, the \dmsqtwothree contour was smeared by $3.1\times10^{-5}\;\text{eV}^2$, determined from the quadrature sum of the biases on \dmsqtwothree from all SDS.
-Additionally, a single SDS (SPP low-$Q^{2}$ (Ref.~\cite{MINERvA:2019kfr})) was found to change the $90\%$ confidence interval of \deltacp such that $\deltacp = \pi$ is not excluded.
+Additionally, a single SDS (SPP low-$Q^{2}$~\cite{MINERvA:2019kfr}) was found to change the $90\%$ confidence interval of \deltacp such that $\deltacp = \pi$ is not excluded.